ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Updates

+1. Separated into vpc icons, boxes, and connectors.
-1. Ensure tag remains in position during diagram creation in draw.io.
+2. Ensure box tag remains in position with box during diagram creation in draw.io.
-2. Removed use of containers on draw.io and leave for future consideration.
+3. Removed use of containers for some boxes on draw.io and leave for future consideration.
-3. Added shading to zones and subnets for consumability and readability.
+4. Added shading to boxes for zones and subnets for consumability and readability.
-4. Added Resource Group and Reserved Group (actual name coming soon).
+5. Added boxes for Resource Group and Reserved Group (actual name coming).
-5. Added Power Instance icon and Transit Gateway icon.
+6. Added icons for Power Instance and Transit Gateway.
+7. Added connectors with elbows and dashes.

 ## Styles